sanchitwadehra/movie-booking-system/README.md

 ### For Administrators

 1. **Admin Access**: Ensure your user account has `isAdmin: true`
-2. **Generate Data**: Use the generate-sample-data endpoint to populate test data
+2. **Generate Data**: Use the generate-sample-data endpoint to populate test data with current dates
 3. **Manage Content**: Use admin endpoints to add movies, cinemas, screens, and shows

 ## 🏗️ Project Structure